9 Divided By 5 6

 1. Convert the fraction to a decimal: 5/6 ≈ 0.8333 (repeating decimal).

 This decimal approximation (10.8) is close to our previous answer of 10 4/5.
-Remember that this method might introduce rounding errors, especially when dealing with repeating decimals.
-Therefore, the fraction method remains more accurate.
+Consider this: remember that this method might introduce rounding errors, especially when dealing with repeating decimals.
+Which means, the fraction method remains more accurate.

 Common Misconceptions in Fraction Division